 Rachel Youngman is the Deputy Chief Executive of the Institute of Physics.
 She also chairs the charity Hibiscus, and sits on the Advisory Board of Quantum Hub for Sensors and Measurements.
 She has previously been CEO of READ International, the Haemophilia Society, and the Prisoner’s Education Trust.
-This follows a career as an international lawyer focused on social justice.
+This follows a career in social justice and at the International Bar Association.
 Here, she reflects on how leaders can help create a fairer future and poses a challenge to her peers.

 How did your professional background lead you to the world of physics?